awheeler294/coding-challenges-fyi/bin/cc-curl/README.md

 # cc-curl

-Curl clone created for [codingchallenges.fyi](codingchallenges.fyi)'s curl [challenge](codingchallenges.fyi/challenges/challenge-curl).
+Curl clone created for [codingchallenges.fyi](codingchallenges.fyi)'s [curl challenge](codingchallenges.fyi/challenges/challenge-curl).
 Supports `GET`, `POST`, `PUT`, and `DELETE` over http.
 Can send arbitrairy http methods using the `-X` option.
 Supports `-d` and `-H` options for adding headers and data. `-v` for verbose output.

 ### Building
-cc-crul be built and run using [Cargo](https://github.com/rust-lang/cargo).
+cc-curl be built and run using [Cargo](https://github.com/rust-lang/cargo).
 To pass options to the program (not cargo), add a `--` after all of cargo's options.
 example:
 ```bash
 cargo run -- -v https://github.com/rust-lang/cargo